kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(o\) If safety equipment, as allowed by paragraph (c) of this appendix, is provided, either all passenger and cockpit windows must be blacked out or all emergency exits must have safety equipment to prevent disclosure of the available emergency exits.

 \(p\) Not more than 50 percent of the emergency exits in the sides of the fuselage of a rotorcraft that meet all of the requirements applicable to the required emergency exits for that rotorcraft may be used for demonstration.
 Exits that are not to be used for the demonstration must have the exit handle deactivated or must be indicated by red lights, red tape, or other acceptable means placed outside the exits to indicate fire or other reasons why they are unusable.
 The exits to be used must be representative of all the emergency exits on the rotorcraft and must be designated by the applicant, subject to approval by the Administrator.
-If installed, at least one floor level exit (Type I; §29.807(a)(1)) must be used as required by §29.807(c).
+If installed, at least one floor level exit (Type I; [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.807   Passenger emergency exits.|§29.807]](a)(1)) must be used as required by [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.807   Passenger emergency exits.|§29.807]](c).

 \(q\) All evacuees must leave the rotorcraft by a means provided as part of the rotorcraft's equipment.